syncfusion-content/php-docs/PHP/Ribbon/controlsupport1.md

 </table>

 N> 1.
 You can specify type either to group's collection or to each group.
 N> 2.
-For type property you can assign either string value (`splitbutton`) or enum value (ej.Ribbon.type.splitButton).
+For type property you can assign either string value (`splitButton`) or enum value (ej.Ribbon.type.splitButton).

 {% highlight html %}